metdatasystem/mds-awips/README.md

 - NHC Hurricane updates/outlooks
 - NWS/NOAA administrative messages/updates

-AWIPS was also preceeded by AFOS, another system for producing and disseminating products.
+AWIPS was also preceeded by [AFOS](https://vlab.noaa.gov/web/nws-heritage/-/the-weather-office-of-the-future-introducing-afos), another system for producing and disseminating products.
 However, the IEM seems to have nailed archiving this so we will leave the glory to them.
 The focus for us can stay on AWIPS.

 ## Design

 The design of this module or package or system (whatever you want to call it) is still up for debate.
-Sitting in a room by yourself contemplating the design of such a large system leaves a lot of the burden of problem solving to a single very inexperienced developer.
+Sitting in a room by yourself contemplating the design of such a system leaves a lot of the burden of problem solving to a single very inexperienced developer.

-The current thinking is that this is a module of the MDS, since the MDS database is a completely separate repository.
+The current thinking is that this is a module of the MDS, since the [MDS database](https://github.com/metdatasystem/mds-database) is a completely separate repository.
 However, some thought has gone into whether a separate database system should be spooled up entirely for the purposes of archiving this data while allowing other services to access this data through APIs.
 The latter might honestly be the way to go but we will have to see.

 ## Acknowledgements

-Firstly, huge shoutout to Daryl and the IEM for being the main inspiration for this.
+Firstly, huge shoutout to [Daryl](https://github.com/akrherz) and the [IEM](https://mesonet.agron.iastate.edu/) for being the main inspiration for this.
 Without his code and wealth of knowledge this project would not exist.
 We whole heartedly respect the IEM and all the work that has been put into it.
 We do not wish for this project to replace the IEM but merely collaborate with it.
 That is why if you need high quality archived data, go to the IEM first and here second.
 In the long run, it would be nice to be able to sync the IEM and MDS for more accurate archiving.